semgrep/semgrep-docs/docs/troubleshooting/gitlab-sast.md

+---
+meta_description: >-
+  GitLab SAST includes an analyzer that runs Semgrep.
+  Fix issues with semgrep-sast jobs running slowly, not showing results, or erroring.
+---

 # Troubleshooting GitLab SAST

 GitLab includes a SAST analyzer that uses Semgrep to find vulnerabilities.
 If you suspect your issue lies with GitLab, check [GitLab’s SAST troubleshooting guide](https://docs.gitlab.com/ee/user/application_security/sast/#troubleshooting).